Wrecking ball

-A wrecking ball is a heavy steel ball, usually hung from a crane, that is used for demolishing large buildings.
-It was most commonly in use during the 1950s and 1960s.
+A wrecking ball or demolition ball is a heavy steel ball, usually hung from a crane, that is used for demolishing large buildings.
+They were most commonly in use during the 1940s and 1950s.
 Several wrecking companies claim to have invented the wrecking ball.
 An early documented use was in the breaking up of the SS Great Eastern in 1888–1889, by Henry Bath and Co, at Rock Ferry on the River Mersey.

 In 1993, the wrecking ball was described as "one of the most common forms of large-scale coarse demolition."
-With the invention of hydraulic excavators and other machinery, the wrecking ball has become less common at demolition sites as its working efficiency is less than that of high reach excavators.
+With the invention of hydraulic excavators and other machinery, the wrecking ball has become less common at demolition sites as its working efficiency is less than that of long reach excavators.

+Wrecking balls should be distinguished from overhaul hook balls, which although superficially similar looking, are different and serve a different purpose.

 Construction and design

 Modern wrecking balls have had a slight re-shaping, with the metal sphere changed into a pear shape with a portion of the top cut off.
 This shape allows the ball to be more easily pulled back through a roof or concrete slab after it has broken through.

 Wrecking balls range from about 1000 lb to around 12000 lb.
 The ball is made from forged steel, which means the steel is not cast into a mold in a molten state; rather, it is formed under very high pressure while the steel is red hot (soft but not molten) to compress and to strengthen it.